 Once their course is approved, the class structure and curriculum is up to the educator.
 Pro-bono class providers collect the student fees/donations during class and generously deliver them to the CCAC office.
 Offering a pro-bono class is a great way to gain teaching experience, share something you love, and support CCAC’s ongoing operations.

-Class providers can also offer classes at CCAC for profit by renting a classroom or gallery space at an hourly rate.
+Class providers can also offer classes at CCAC for profit by renting a classroom space at an hourly rate.
 CCAC staff meets with new class providers to discuss their class vision, learn about their experience, and answer any questions they may have.
 If the course fits within CCAC’s mission and structure, then CCAC will work with the provider to determine an appropriate space, rental rate, day, and time for the class and will request a more detailed class description and bio.